 We start by considering a simplistic dynamic scheme with a single hash function.
-We model this hashing scheme analytically using two different models: a discrete-time Markov chain, and a fluid model with a continuoustime Markov process.
+We model this hashing scheme analytically using three different models: a discrete-time Markov chain, a continuous model with a birth-death chain, and a fluid model with a continuous-time Markov process.
 We find that this simplistic dynamic scheme performs notably worse than its corresponding static scheme.

-Then, we obtain a lower bound on the expected overflow fraction in the dynamic model of any hash-table scheme that uses uniform hash functions.
-We prove that when the average number of memory accesses per insertion a increases, the expected overflow fraction can decrease as slowly as $\Omega(1/a)$ (compared to $\Omega(e^{-a})$ in the static case [11]).
-This indicates that the poor performance of dynamic schemes is fundamental, and is hard to solve by simply using additional memory accesses (or hash functions).
+Then, we derive a lower bound on the overflow fraction in the dynamic model of any hash-table scheme that uses uniform hash functions and does not move back elements once they were placed in the overflow list.
+We prove that when the average number of memory accesses per insertion a increases, the overflow fraction can decrease as slowly as $\Omega(1/a)$.
+This indicates that the bad performance of dynamic schemes is fundamental, and is hard to solve by simply using additional memory accesses.

-Next, we introduce an online multiple-choice scheme (that is, a scheme that uses multiple hash functions).
-We demonstrate that this scheme reaches the lower bound and therefore is optimal up to a certain rate of memory access, which depends on the system parameters.
+Next, we introduce an online multiple-choice scheme.
+We demonstrate that this scheme reaches that lower bound and therefore is optimal up to a certain rate of memory access, which depends on the system parameters.

 However, due to the slow decrease of the lower bound, optimality may be insufficient for certain applications.
 Therefore, we suggest changing the assumptions and moving back elements from the overflow list when a bucket becomes available upon deletion.
-We propose the M-B (Moving-Back) scheme that uses a CAM (Content-Addressable Memory) device that stores the elements along with their hash values.
+We propose the M-B (Moving-Back) scheme that uses a CAM (content-addressable memory) device that stores the elements along with their hash values.
 A parallel lookup operation is used once an element is deleted and its bucket becomes non-full.
 This operation, supported by the CAM, finds an element in the overflow list that can be moved back to the bucket.
 This scheme is shown to beat the initial lower bound without a CAM.

-Finally, we evaluate all proposed schemes using simulations as well as experiments with real hash functions applied on real-life traces.
+Finally, we evaluate in this paper all proposed schemes using simulations as well as experiments with real hash functions applied on real-life traces.

-Paper Organization.
-We start with preliminary definitions in Section 2.
-Section 3 presents and analyzes the single-choice SINGLE scheme, while Sections 4 and 5 provide a lower bound on the expected overflow fraction.
-Then, in Section 6 we present and analyze the multiple-choice MULTIPLE scheme, and in Section 7 we present the CAM-based M-B scheme which, upon deletion, moves back elements from the overflow list.
-Finally, we evaluate all the analytical results in Section 8.
+Paper Organization: We start with preliminary definitions in Section II.
+Section III presents and analyzes the singlechoice SINGLE scheme, while Sections IV and V provide a lower bound on the overflow fraction.
+Then, in Section VI we present and analyze the multiple-choice MULTIPLE scheme, and in Section VII we present the CAM-based M-B scheme which, upon deletion, moves back elements from the overflow list.
+Finally, we evaluate all the analytical results in Section VIII.

-For the sake of readability, some proofs are presented in Appendix A. Appendix B provides additional explanations.
+Note that, for the sake of readability, some proofs are presented in the appendices of this paper.